greglook/whidbey/README.md

 =======

-This project hacks into [nREPL](https://github.com/clojure/tools.nrepl) to replace the default `pr-values` middleware with `render-value`.
+This project hacks into [nREPL](https://github.com/clojure/tools.nrepl) to replace the default `pr-values` middleware with the more general `render-values`.
 This watches nREPL messages for the `:renderer` key, and uses it to produce the returned string value.

 TL;DR: pretty-print REPL values by default!